viant/datly/README.md

 **Security**
 Datly is secure.
 It's resilient against SQL injection attacks.
 On top of that, it promotes secure secrets storage natively with all database/sql drivers.
-Finally, it's integrated with OAuth, which provides a convenient way for path controlling authentication and authorization.
+Finally, it's integrated with OAuth, which provides a convenient way for both controlling authentication and authorization.